Chanchal-D/ai-agents-for-beginners/09-metacognition/README.md

 ## 2. Planning in Agents

-Planning is a critical component of AI agent behavior.
+Planning is a critical component of AI agent behaviour.
 It involves outlining the steps needed to achieve a goal, considering the current state, resources, and possible obstacles.

 ### Elements of Planning